wonkes-manoa/wonkes-manoa.github.io/index.md

 * Initialization code to define users, listings, and category tags
 * Use of bootstrap and typescript components to implement/manage a responsive layout with interactive elements
 * A secure sign-up/sign-in page allowing the user permissions and access based on their role.
-* Authorization examples: certain pages are public (View listings, Login Page), while other pages require login (Admin Dashboard).
+* Authorization examples: certain pages are public (View Listings, Login Page), while other pages require login (Admin Dashboard).

 ## User Guide